-2. Contribution of the medical staff to the Quarantine Facilities.
+Contribution of the medical staff to the Quarantine Facilities.
 Resolution N 674 of the Government of Georgia dated December 31, 2019, states that the Georgian Medical Holding and LTD Regional Healthcare Center will coordinate the provision of this service.
 The Georgian Medical Holding compiles and sends a list of medical personnel to SSA.
 The amount of salaries for medical personnel is also determined by the Holding.
 The Agency concludes a Public Procurement Contract with medical personnel (in accordance with the Article 101, the Law of Georgia “On Public Procurement”).
 The agency has currently recruited 300 doctors and nurses.
 However, the number is regularly changing.

-3. Provision of the transportation service to the beneficiaries of the haemodialysis component of the State Program "Dialysis and Kidney Transplantation" throughout Tbilisi.
+Provision of the transportation service to the beneficiaries of the haemodialysis component of the State Program "Dialysis and Kidney Transplantation" throughout Tbilisi.
 The period was defined corresponding to the duration of the state of emergency and further lifting restrictions on public transport.
-Contracts were concluded with 11 individual entrepreneurs and persons to ensure the transportation of beneficiaries from their place of residence to a healthcare facilities during Emergency period.
+Contracts were concluded with 11 individual entrepreneurs and persons to ensure the transportation of beneficiaries from their place of residence to a healthcare-facilities during Emergency period.

-Table #5 Actual Costs of Quarantine service incurred, as of August 20, 2020
+Table #5: Actual Costs of Quarantine service incurred, as of August 20, 2020